Mamma Mia! Here We Go Again-2018

 Grade: B+

 My expectations for Mamma Mia!
-Here We Go Again (2018) was not lofty was I anticipating drivel.
-I expected (and was in the mood for) a summer popcorn musical flick with fun, dancing, and little in the way of analysis or requiring too much thought.
+Here We Go Again (2018) was not lofty, nor was I anticipating drivel.
+I expected (and was in the mood for) a summer popcorn musical flick with fun and dancing, and little in the way of analysis or requiring too much thought.

-I can proudly say that my expectations were fulfilled with this film- it delivers what the intent is and sometimes that is exactly what the doctor ordered.
+I can proudly say that this film fulfilled my expectations —it delivers its intent, and sometimes, that is exactly what the doctor ordered.

 The film is enthusiastic and lively, with the musical numbers serving as the standouts.

-In an immediate plot twist, it is revealed that the main character Donna (Meryl Streep) has died a year earlier and her daughter Sophie (Amanda Seyfried) is planning a lavish reopening of her hotel on the beaches of Greece.
+In an immediate plot twist, it is revealed that the main character, Donna (Meryl Streep), died a year earlier, and her daughter Sophie (Amanda Seyfried) is planning a lavish reopening of her hotel on the beaches of Greece.

-The film serves as both a sequel and a prequel as events also go back to 1979 when a young Donna (Lily James) graduates from college and embarks on a journey to “find herself”.
-She travels extensively and meets her three beaus (anyone who saw the 2008 original will be familiar with this plot) and the film is great at connecting the events of both films in a pleasing way.
+The film serves as both a sequel and a prequel, as events also go back to 1979 when a young Donna (Lily James) graduates from college and embarks on a journey to “find herself”.

 Mamma Mia!
 Here We Go Again is hardly high art and not intended to be.
-It is a bit sub-par to the original if truth be told as some of the musical numbers are “secondary” ABBA songs.
+Truthfully, it is a bit sub-par to the original, as some of the musical numbers are “secondary” ABBA songs.
 The biggest hits were used in the 2008 film.

-The overall plot feels a bit forced and not exactly compelling drama either- especially since we know what the eventual result of Donna’s relationships will be.
+The overall plot feels a bit forced and not exactly compelling, especially since we know the eventual result of Donna’s relationships.
 The story seems geared towards a bombastic finish.

 But the sheer fact that the song and dances are interspersed throughout the film makes it enjoyable enough.

-The film plays more like someone’s fantasy than a real-life sequence and liberties must certainly be taken.
-Everything always seems to go Donna’s way and events merely fall into place- if only real life were that way!
+The film plays more like someone’s fantasy than a real-life sequence, and liberties must certainly be taken.
+Everything always seems to go Donna’s way, and events merely fall into place- if only real life were that way!

-The introduction of Donna’s mother (Sophie’s grandmother) – explained to be a rich and famous singer residing in Las Vegas, is a way to add the legendary Cher to the story.
-Disappointing, the star does not appear until the end of the film, more like a cameo appearance.
+The introduction of Donna’s mother (Sophie’s grandmother)—explained to be a rich and famous singer residing in Las Vegas—is a way to add the legendary Cher to the story.
+Disappointingly, the star does not appear until the end of the film, more like a cameo appearance.

-This leads me to the best parts of the film, which occur during the final thirty minutes.
+This leads me to the film’s best parts, which occur during the final thirty minutes.
 As Sophie’s grand hotel reopening party comes to fruition (a devastating storm thrown into the story is purely for dramatic effect), all details fall into place in magical form.

 Hundreds of party guests show up, Donna’s beaus reunite, and the aforementioned absentee grandmother (Ruby) makes a grand entrance via helicopter (in stiletto heels naturally).
-In this way, the grand finale is superior to the rest of the film.

-Cher, still looking gorgeous at age seventy-two, is the pure highlight of the film and it kicks into high gear when she appears.
-Considering all of the hype and press surrounding a film reunion between Cher and Meryl Streep- they starred together in 1983’s Silkwood- it should come as no real surprise that Streep’s deceased Donna makes an appearance.
+Cher, still looking gorgeous at age seventy-two, is the pure highlight of the film, and it kicks into high gear when she appears.
+Considering all of the hype and press surrounding a film reunion between Cher and Meryl Streep- they starred together in 1983’s Silkwood- it should be no real surprise that Streep’s deceased Donna appears.

 The two best scenes come at the end of Mamma Mia!
 Here We Go Again!
-As much as the lavish Cher demands the grand finale in terms of glamour and song, it is Streep’s touching duet with Sophie that will bring tears to the viewer’s eyes and capture the emotional element of the film.
+As much as the lavish Cher demands the grand finale in terms of glamour and song, Streep’s touching duet with Sophie will bring tears to the viewer’s eyes and capture the emotional element of the film.

-As Streep and Seyfried churn out a gorgeous rendition of “My Love, My Life”, the mother/daughter relationship between the actresses is lovely and will fondly remind audiences of the chemistry in the 2008 film.
+As Streep and Seyfried churn out a gorgeous rendition of “My Love, My Life,” the actresses’ mother-daughter relationship is lovely and will fondly remind audiences of the chemistry in the 2008 film.

-In regards to Cher, the revelation that Ruby is a long-lost lover of the hotel manager, Fernando (Andy Garcia), is sweet and romantic.
-Despite limited screen time, the duo shares wonderful on-screen chemistry, so much so that I yearned to know the back story of their relationship.
+Regarding Cher, the revelation that Ruby is a long-lost lover of the hotel manager, Fernando (Andy Garcia), is sweet and romantic.
+Despite limited screen time, the duo shares fantastic on-screen chemistry, so much so that I yearned to know the back story of their relationship.

 Do we only know that they were madly in love in 1959?
 Why did it not work out?
 Regardless, Cher’s version of the song “Fernando” is both appropriate and enchanting.